c4pt000/IBMInclusiveITLanguage/README.md

 This table contains the first set of terms that we’ve made a decision on.
 As more terms are added, the table will be updated.

-# MOST important terminology to change drop
+# MOST important terminology to change drop (in bizaree mental severity)

 |Term|Replacement term (interchangeable terms)|Definition|Rationale|
 | --- | --- | ----- | ----- |